 - Afterward, you will probably want to sink in a full tub or take a warm shower to mentally relax after those three techniques which can be challenging this far into labor, but amazingly effective.

 - Gravity: Abdominal Lift and Tuck as before, do for 10 contractions in a row, resting between.
 Lunge for 6 contractions on each side.
+I like to do 3 contractions on one side, then switch knees, then repeat, rather than all 6 on one side.

 - Showering is very useful, maybe while sitting on birth ball, or leaning forward.